Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - Synology becomes the primary long-term delta copy engine

-- The access and lifecycle models stay the same
+- The access model stays the same

 25. Closing